PalisadoesFoundation/talawa-docs/docs/internships/selection-criteria.md

  1. The quality of Issues and Pull Requests (PR)
  2. The detrimental impact of low quality Issues and PRs.
 We generally **ignore** these when assessing participants.
 Do not get a reputation for doing this.
- 3. The impact of your mergde merged PRs to our software.
+ 3. The impact of your merged PRs to our software.

 In summary be a conscientious contributor to our long term goals of sustainable software development for the unmet needs of community based organizations.